Radhikagarg20/AutoDoc-Ai/README.md

 ✅ **User Authentication (Login/Signup):** Add authentication features for personalized user experience.
 ✅ **Dark Mode UI:** Implement a dark mode interface for improved user accessibility.
 ✅ **Multilingual Support:** Add support for multiple languages in the AI chatbot.

 ---

-## 🤝 Contributing
-1. Fork this repository.
-2. Clone your fork.
-3. Create a new branch (feature-branch).
-4. Commit your changes.
-5. Push to your GitHub and submit a Pull Request.

----